cs50nestm/cs50labs/syntax/README.md

 ## What is Syntax?

 In linguistics, syntax is the set of rules for using words, phrases and punctuation to form sentences.
 As you can see above, if the word order of a sentence is incorrect, you might not understand what is being said to you.

 {% next %}

 ## Syntax in C

-In **Computer Science**, syntax is also important for a computer to undersand what you are telling it to do.
-Each programming language has it's own syntactical rules, which include the combination of both words and punctuation.
+In **Computer Science**, syntax is also important for a computer to understand what you are telling it to do.
+Each programming language has its own syntactical rules, which include the combination of both words and punctuation.

 For instance, to say "hello" in C, we would write: